First Camera Crash Course Lesson 3: How shutter speeds work

 - Keep ISO low to reduce grain and noise appearing in your images

-- Use a tripod to ensure your new DSLR is rock-steady throughout the exposure and to ensure sharp shots
+- Use a tripod to ensure your new camera is rock-steady throughout the exposure and to ensure sharp shots

 - Shooting scenics in low light and at night, a long shutter speed and a tripod will be necessary to capture an accurate exposure and sharp result